 When you’re given this type of prompt, you’ll have to determine your position and explain your point of view on the topic.
 You must use examples and reasons from the passages, and you can also add your own experiences to support your standpoint.

 You must use evidence and supporting details provided in the passages to defend and support your position.
 You should also mention or refer to various arguments of individuals who have opposing views.

 Sometimes, you’ll receive a different type of prompt where you’re given a quote or statement on a certain topic.
 You’ll be asked to explain to what extent you disagree or agree with that quote or statement.

 In that case, you’ll first have to determine what the statement or quote exactly says about the issue at hand.
-So careful reading is key to understand what the author is trying to convey.
+So careful reading is vital to understand what the author is trying to convey.

-Once you understand the topic and the statement thoroughly, you need to determine whether, and to what extent, you disagree or agree with the author’s idea and why that is so.
+Once you understand the topic and the statement thoroughly, you need to determine whether and to what extent you disagree or agree with the author’s idea and why that is so.

-Also here, you must use specific reasoning and supporting details from the passage, and you can also add your personal experiences or and examples to support your standpoint.
+Also here, you must use specific reasoning and supporting details from the passage, and you can also add your personal experiences and examples to support your standpoint.
 Then you can start thinking about writing your HiSET essay.

 This means that even if your overall score is (far) above 45 but on one subject test you haven’t reached the 8-mark, you did not pass the HiSET exam.

 So to pass the HiSET exam, your cumulative score (the sum of all your subtest scores) must be 45 or better.
 On top of that, you must reach a score of 2 (out of 6) on your HiSET essay.